 Year 8

 The Year 8 curriculum was praised by Ofsted for being broad, ambitious and demanding.
-It is designed to ensure that all students gain the necessary knowledge, experiences and skills to become curious, reflective and resilient learners who are ready to reach their potential in a complex, rapidly changing world.
-Through our curriculum we take pride in all that we do, respect the thoughts, beliefs and personal qualities of others and seek to be the best we can be both personally and academically.
+It is designed to ensure that all students gain the necessary knowledge, character and skills to be successful in life.

 What will all students learn in Year 8?